oilandsugar/ritual-dust/content/tattoo/_index.md

 desc = ""
 +++

-I'm currently apprenticing the art and craft of tattooing at [Archipel collective](https://www.instagram.com/archipelcollective/) in Montreal.
+I'm currently apprenticing the art and craft of tattooing in Montreal.
 See my [available flash designs](/tattoo/flash/) and consult my [tattoo aftercare instructions](/tattoo/aftercare/).